TheMagicDragonMX/Blackjack/README.md

 # Blackjack 🃏
-Third Grade Assign.
+Third Grade Assignment.
 The goal was to create the classic Blackjack card game

 ## Mission
 Replicate the classic Blackjack card game.